tuanggolt/t3ext-dam_falmigration/Documentation/UserManual/Index.rst

 	                                           "_migrated/dam" is created and files
 	                                           are copied and indexed.
 	  dammigration:migratedamrecords           Migrates all DAM records to FAL.
-A DB field "_migrateddamuid" connects
+A DB field "_migratedfaluid" connects
-	                                           each FAL record to the original DAM record.
+                                               each original DAM record to the
+                                               matching FAL record.
 	  dammigration:migratedammetadata          Migrates DAM metadata to FAL
 	                                           metadata.
 Searches for all migrated
 	                                           sys_file records that do not have any